HISPlayer/UnityMetaQuest-SDK/ambisonic.md

 <img width=60% src="https://github.com/user-attachments/assets/631d643c-051c-477e-8345-527a7dbcc21d">
 </p>

-Ambisonics audio cannot be combined with [UnityAudio](./audio-retrieval.md) usage.
+* Ambisonics audio cannot be combined with [UnityAudio](./audio-retrieval.md) usage.
+* Only Opus audio codec is supported.
+Opus is the recommended codec for Ambisonic audio.
+* MKV video container is recommended.
+* Recommended audio sample rate is 48000Hz.
+* Multistream mode with ambisonics is not supported.

 For more details, please refer to below APIs section and HISPlayer Meta Quest Ambisonic Sample section.

 ## Related APIs